 Expanding the breadth of categories for Online Grocery Retailers

-One way we test the strength of a retailer’s omnichannel strategy is to measure how seamless the shopping experience is between online and the in-store environments.
+One way we test the strength of a retailer’s omnichannel strategy is to measure how seamless the shopping experience is between online and in-store environments.
 Using this approach, it’s clear that progress is being made.
-Increased availability of alcohol online is a recent example, and still there’s potential to bring even more categories online.
+Increased availability of alcohol online is a recent example, and still, there’s potential to bring even more categories online.

 Being able to deliver prescriptions, for curbside or home delivery, will attract more customers as it offers two benefits to the customer: saving time by not having to make a separate visit to the pharmacy and reducing concerns about catching the coronavirus by using the online services as a means to maintain a safe social distance from others.
 Offering this service will enable retailers to remain relevant as this feature has already become available across certain retailers.